arkinjo/RDFPortal-MCP/resources/MIE_prompt_compact.md

 ## 8. MIE File Generation
 - Create a complete YAML-formatted MIE file with proper structure
-- Follow the target numbers: 5 RDF examples, 7 SPARQL queries, 3 cross-references
+- Follow the target numbers: 5 RDF examples, 7 SPARQL queries, comprehensive pattern-based cross-references
 - Use structured YAML for architectural_notes (not prose)
 - Verify all SPARQL queries return results before inclusion
 - Gather data_statistics using sampling when needed
+- Organize cross-references by RDF pattern for compactness
 - Check compliance with the MIE File Structure Template below
 - Save the file using `save_MIE_file`